islamicoccult/islamicoccult.github.io/_posts/2021-09-01-next_workshop.md

 ## Next meeting: Friday, August 27, 2021

-The schedule for the next meeting is as follows...
+The schedule for the next meeting is as follows:

 ## Panel 1: Knowing the Cosmos, 10:00 — 11:20 a.m.